tringuyenit/JavaHomework1/README.md

-# myFirstJavaProg
+# beginner java homework
-This is my first Java program.

-It is my practice about reading and writing text file.
+Practicing about reading and writing text file.

 The program stores information of users after creating accounts and logging in/out.